elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 ---

-❗Elastio never modifies customer's data.
+❗Elastio never modifies customer's production data.
 IAM permissions restrict Elastio to modify **only** the resources listed below.
 - Resources created and managed by Elastio itself.
 All such resources have `elastio:resource=true` tag.
 - Resources created by AWS Backup restore testing.
 All such resources have `awsbackup-restore-test` tag.